What is Oral Sedation Dentistry?

 What Types of Sedation are Used?

 Compared to IV sedation and deep sedation, oral sedation is typically preferred.
 IV sedation is a drug administered through a vein.
-If patients in need of IV sedation, the doctor will need to continually adjust to prevent health concerns.
-Deep sedation and general anesthesia is used for patients that are unable to receive dental procedures while conscious.
+If patients are in need of IV sedation, the doctor will need to continually adjust to prevent health concerns.
+Deep sedation and general anesthesia are used for patients who are unable to receive dental procedures while conscious.
 You will receive medications that will render you totally unconscious.
 If you need more information about Boston sedation dentistry, give us a call to schedule an appointment.

 Related Posts